blackat/blackat.github.io/_drafts/2019-10-15-angular-ivy-next.md

 }
 ```

-The alias `phone-number` has been added to the *input property*{: .italic-red-text}, the compiler generates the following definition file:
+The alias `phone-number` will be added to the *input property*{: .italic-red-text} providing additional metadata for the public API.
+The compiler generates the following definition file:

 ```javascript
 import { OnInit } from '@angular/core';